loitd/loitd.github.io/_cheatsheets/2020-12-03-markdown-cheatsheet.md

 ```
 \* Will not be converted to an unordered list item
+* Will be a list item
 ```

 Result

 \* Will not be converted to an unordered list item
+* Will be a list item
 ---